vinydl/Web-Scrapping-for-Dyanmic-page/README.md

 # Web-Scrapping-for-Dyanmic-page
-Scrapping from Dynamic page which updates using javascript in fraction of seconds
+Scrapping from Dynamic page which updates using Python script in fraction of seconds

 * Fetches from URL: forexlive.com/LiveQuotes

 * Webpages inclues dynamic content updates

-* PanthomJS is used

 * Fetch data every minute & save to csv